FREQUENTLY ASKED QUESTIONS

 Players are divided based on skating ability.
 Requests to keep friends or family members together may not be honored.

-12. My player never skated before or has very limited skating experience.
+12. My player never skated before or has minimal skating experience.
 Will this be an issue?

 No, this will NOT be an issue.
-The focus, as set forth by Hockey Canada Development Guidelines, is to develop skating ability first.
+As set forth by Hockey Canada Development Guidelines, the focus is to develop skating ability first.
 Do not get discouraged at first if you see your player struggle.
-You will be amazed at how quickly they develop.
+You will be amazed at how quickly they grow.

 13. Do I have to remain at the rink while my player is on the ice for practice?

 Yes.
-A parent/guardian must be always available during practices.
-Often, a player may need to use the washroom, or have issues with their gear that requires off-ice attention.
+A parent/guardian must always be available during practices.
+Often, a player may need to use the washroom or have gear issues that require off-ice attention.
 Coaches will not leave the ice with a player for a washroom break.

-14. Can I be on the player bench or open the door if I need to talk to or assist my player?
+14. Can I be on the player bench or open the door to talk to or assist my player?

 15. Will my player play real hockey games in U7?

-There will be small scrimmages incorporated into the practices, but these are limited.
-The focus, as set forth by Hockey Canada Development Guidelines, is to develop a player skating ability first.
+Small scrimmages will be incorporated into the practices, but these are limited.
+As set forth by Hockey Canada Development Guidelines, the focus is first developing a player's skating ability.
 The development progression then expands to include puck handling and individual skill development.

 16. My player is excited to play goalie.
 Can they do that in U7?

 The priority of the U7 program is to develop strong skaters.
 However, there will be opportunities to try goalie in the second half of the season.
-An expression of interest will be emailed prior to Christmas 2022.
+An expression of interest will be emailed before Christmas each season.

-17. What are all the extra costs not covered by the registration fees?
+17. What extra costs are not covered by the registration fees?

 Additional costs include Jamborees, photographs, potentially the cost of year-end scrimmages, and the mandatory HNS “Respect in Sport Parent Program” (details below).